 Food and Gardening

 A Farmers Market provides a link between local produce growers and your home.
 Visit it in Kaikoura on first Sunday each month 11am to 1pm on the 'village green' (near public toilets.)
 Website not frequently updated - may also be on Facebook.

-The Food topic and the Gardening topic of Sustainable Living are useful references, designed for group use, free to Kaikoura residents.
+The Food topic and the Gardening topic of Sustainable Living are useful references, designed for group use, free.
 Download from this site once you are registered.

 Kaikoura's emergency services are mostly run by volunteers - phone them using 111 or via local police on 03 319 5038.